thearst3rd/crispy-doom/README.md

 * No networking support
 	* `SDL2_net` is not supported on the Wii U, so for now, this is single player only.
 * Launcher is lacking features
-	* I plan on improving the launcher in the future to let you load PWADS, add additional parameters if you'd like (such as `-fast`, `-nomonsters`, `-warp xy` etc), and rebind controls.
+	* I plan on improving the launcher in the future to let you add additional parameters if you'd like (such as `-fast`, `-nomonsters`, `-warp xy` etc), record/play back demos, and rebind controls.
 * No controllers other than the Wii U Gamepad
 	* Currently, I have hard coded it to only use the Wii U Gamepad.
 I will expand it with support for other controllers in the future, it doesn't seem to be too hard.
 * No cheats